wmgleason/Coding-Quiz/README.md

 <h2>Authors and acknowledgment</h2>

-This project was written by Wanda Gleason with a great deal of help from my teachers Scott and Mike, my tutor Bobby Hoffman and of course, StackOverflow and the Internet.
+This project was written by Wanda Gleason.

 <h2>License</h2>

 This project is freely licensable.

 <h2>Project status</h2>
-Finished as of 17 January 2021.
-Could use some improvement.
+Submitted 17 January 2021.
+Unfinished.